Newsroom

-ARTICLE June 17, 2020
+Business Formation & Governance · June 17, 2020

-6 Mistakes To Avoid When Setting Up Your Corporation Or LLC
+6 Mistakes to Avoid When Setting Up Your Corporation or LLC

-This article summarizes just some of the common mistakes that founders make when setting up a corporation or a limited liability company.
+This article summarizes some of the common mistakes that founders make when setting up a corporation or a limited liability company.

 According to Freelancers Union, there are approximately 42 million Americans who make their living independently — roughly 30% of the workforce.
 And somewhere along the way, small business providers, contractors, and freelancers need to grapple with selecting a business structure.